 - We will seek to ensure that our services and resources are relevant to all members and service users and are perceived by them as being so.

-The aim of the policy is to ensure no job applicant, employee worker or volunteer is discriminated against either directly or indirectly on the grounds above.
+The aim of the policy is to ensure no client, job applicant, employee worker or volunteer is discriminated against either directly or indirectly on the grounds above.